Skip to Main Content

 • pre-filled syringes with needles

-• scalpel and other blades
+• scalpels and other blades

 • broken glass ampoules

-• the patient end of an infusion set
+• the patient end of infusion sets

 Syringes containing pharmaceuticals should not be discharged prior to placing them into a sharps bin.